 Failing to reject a null hypothesis is not the same as accepting it.
-We retain a null hypothesis because we have insufficient evidence to prove it incorrect.
+We retain a null hypothesis because there is insufficient evidence to prove it incorrect.
 It is impossible to prove that a null hypothesis is true.
-This is an important point and one that is easy to forget.
+This is an important point that is easy to forget.
 To appreciate this point let's return to our sample of 100 pennies in Table 4.13.
-After looking at the data we might propose the following null and alternative hypotheses.
+After looking at the data you might propose the following null and alternative hypotheses.

-- $H_0$ : The mass of a circulating U.S. penny is between 2.900 g-3.200 g. - $H{\rm A}$ : The mass of a circulating U.S. penny may be less than 2.900 g or more than 3.200 g.
+- H_0 : The mass of any U.S. penny in circulation is in the range of 2.900g-3.200 g. - $H{\rm A}$: A U.S. penny in circulation may have a mass less than 2.900 g or a mass of more than 3.200 g.

-To test the null hypothesis we find a penny and determine its mass.
-If the penny's mass is 2.512 g then we can reject the null hypothesis and accept the alternative hypothesis.
+To test the null hypothesis you reach into your pocket, retrieve a penny, and determine its mass.
+If the penny's mass is 2.512 g then you reject the null hypothesis, and accept the alternative hypothesis.
 Suppose that the penny's mass is 3.162 g.
-Although this result increases our confidence in the null hypothesis, it does not prove that the null hypothesis is correct because the next penny we sample might weigh less than 2.900 g or more than 3.200 g.
+Although this result increases your confidence in the null hypothesis, it does not prove it is correct because the next penny you pull from your pocket might weigh less than 2.900 g or more than 3.200 g.

-After we state the null and the alternative hypotheses, the second step is to choose a confidence level for the analysis.
+After stating the null and alternative hypotheses, the second step is to choose a confidence level for the analysis.
 The confidence level defines the probability that we will reject the null hypothesis when it is, in fact, true.
-We can express this as our confidence that we are correct in rejecting the null hypothesis (e.g. 95%), or as the probability that we are incorrect in rejecting the null hypothesis.
-For the latter, the confidence level is given as $\alpha$ , where
+We can express this as our confidence in correctly rejecting the null hypothesis (e.g. 95%), or as the probability that we are incorrectly rejecting the null hypothesis.
+For the latter, the confidence level is given as α , where